genbliz/node-ec2-nginx-app/README.md

 ## **3. Configure systemd - For Auto Restart**

 ### **Edit systemd**
-Edit `systemd.service` file to soothe your application
+Edit `systemd.service` file to soothe your application and paste it below:

 ```
 sudo vim /etc/systemd/system/<Your_App_Name>.service